Phillips 66 Oil Train Proposal

 - Year Started: 2015

-- Clients Sierra Club, Surfrider Foundation, Stand, Center for Biological Diversity, Environmental Defense Center
+- Clients Sierra Club, Surfrider Foundation-San Luis Obispo, ForestEthics, Center for Biological Diversity, Environmental Defense Center

-Phillips 66 has proposed to construct a rail spur at its oil refinery in San Luis Obispo County to import oil from other parts of the country, including tar sands.
-If approved, the project would allow up to five 80-car trains each carrying more than 26,000 gallons of crude oil through Ventura, Santa Barbara, and San Luis Obispo counties each week.
-This project threatens our coastal environment and millions of Californians who live in the blast zone — the one mile evacuation area in the event of an oil train derailment or explosion.
+Persistent advocacy and legal action by EDC stopped Phillips 66’s proposal to construct a rail spur at its oil refinery in San Luis Obispo County and import tar sands oil from other parts of the country.
+If approved, the project would have allowed up to five 80-car trains, each carrying more than 26,000 gallons of crude oil, along the California coast each week.
+This proposal threatened our coastal environment and millions of Californians who live in the blast zone — the one mile evacuation area in the event of an oil train derailment or explosion.